Mounika-Routhu/Technical-stuff/Interview questions/JS theory.md

 ```

 ## this
+1. The this keyword in JavaScript typically refers to the object that invoked or called the function.
+Its main purpose is to allow methods (functions defined within an object) to be used by another object.
+2. But it can have different values based on where we are executing the code.
-1. this in global => window in browser, global obj in node js
+3. this in global scope => this refers to global object, which is **window** in browser, **global** in node js
-2. in regular func => undefined in strict mode, window in non strict mode(this substituation, when this is null /undefined implicitly window obj is attached)
+2. in regular func => undefined in strict mode, window in non strict mode(this substituation, when this is null /undefined JS implicitly replaces undefined with global obj(window in browsers)
-3. in method invokation => obj.x() => this referes to the obj that the method is invoked on here "obj"
+3. in method invokation => obj.x() => this referes to the obj that the invoked the method. // here "obj"
-4. call, apply, bind
+4. Also, we can manually change the context of this by using static methods like call, apply, bind - refer to the topic for more info.
-5. in arrow functions => no binding of this => this referes to enclosing lexical scope meaning where the function is created => window or enclosing scope
+5. in arrow functions => no concept of this, it doesn't have it's own this => they inherit this from the parent scope at the time they are defined.
+   1. if the arrow function is created in a global scope then this -> global object
+   2. if the arrow fucntion is defined as a method in an object, then this -> this of it's enclosed lexcical scope, which is object, now what is this of obj, if defined in the global scope, this -> global object
+   3. if the obj is nested inside another outer obj, then this -> outer object
-6. in DOM -> HTML elements on which event is called
+8. in DOM -> HTML elements on which event is called
-7. in class based this.handler => this refers to class instead of event so we have explicitely bind the function => (e) => this.eventHandler.bind(e)
+9. in class based this.handler => this refers to class instead of event so we have explicitely bind the function => (e) => this.eventHandler.bind(e)

 ##  IIFE (Immediately Invoked Function Expression)
 1. syntax -> (function)()